Best Things to Do in Essaouira: Complete Guide to the City’s Top Attractions

 That’s where Essaouira becomes unforgettable.

-Essaouira medina streets blue doors and white walls
+Blue doors and white walls inside Essaouira’s medina

 I’ve walked medinas all over Morocco, and Essaouira’s always feels different.